 There are approximately 30,000 species of orchid plants.
 Orchids are therefore the second largest plant family after the grasses, and are found in every part of the world except Antarctica and in marine environments.
-So, orchids are very popular flower for those who want to send flowers to their loved ones and for sure who want to send flowers using flower shop in Moscow.
+So, orchids are very popular flower for those who want to send flowers to their loved ones and for sure who want to send flowers using The flower shop.
 According to DNA studies of Oncidianae (1) some forms of orchid plants have existed for as long as 110 million years.

 This category includes possibly 4,000 species grouped into 29 or 30 genera.
 These plants are known to inhabit generally higher elevations thruout Central and South America.
 Within this altitude range are found a variety of habitats including montaine cloud and rain forests, savannah, and semi-arid woodlands with pronounced dry periods.
 Masdevallia types are found in all habitats; Draculas are only found in very damp cloud and rain forests.
 The challenge for the collector is to provide analogous climate conditions for these plants artificially, in a home or greenhouse.